verrazzano/docs/content/en/docs/guides/lift-and-shift.md

 ```

 This will:
-* Create the application Component resources for the ToDo application.
+* Create the application component resources for the ToDo List application.
-* Create the application ApplicationConfiguration resources that create the instance of the ToDo application in the Verrazzano cluster.
+* Create the application configuration resources that create the instance of the ToDo List application in the Verrazzano cluster.

 Wait for the ToDo List example application to be ready.

 ```shell
 $ kubectl wait pod --for=condition=Ready tododomain-adminserver -n tododomain